-The FDC37C669 also incorporates SMSC's ChiProtect circuitry, which prevents possible damage to the parallel port due to printer power-up.
+The FDC37N769 also incorporates SMSC's ChiProtectTM circuitry, which prevents possible damage to the parallel port due to printer power-up.

 The functionality of the Parallel Port is achieved through the use of eight addressable ports, with their associated registers and control gating.
 The control and data port are read/write by the CPU, the status port is read/write in the EPP mode.
-The address map of the Parallel Port is shown below:
+The address map and bit encoding of the Parallel Port registers is shown in